 The arms of the pallet jack system reach out to allow a set of seats to be placed on the rail at one time.
-The pallet jack will drive through the open slots on the ground, lift the seats to the vehicle, align itself using markings on the vehicle and drop the seats into the rails where they can then be manually moved to their correct position.
+The pallet jack will drive through the open slots on the ground, lift the seats to the vehicle, align itself using markings on the vehicle and drop the seats into the rails where they can then be manually moved to their correct Figure 12.4.2: T-rail system for fast removal of seats.

+position.
 The system is designed to remove and insert these seats as fast as possible, while exerting minimum effort that might stress the MSP technician.
 With ease of use and safety being the critical elements of every project, we've removed manual lifting from the equation, as well as ensured a factor of safety of 2 is kept for all required crash loads under our current design.